pypa/packaging.python.org/source/projects.rst

 :Page Status: Complete
 :Last Reviewed: 2013-10-31

-Summaries for the most relevant projects in the space of Python installation and packaging.
+Summaries and links for the most relevant projects in the space of Python installation and packaging.

 .. _pip: